bagdeabhishek/bagdeabhishek.github.io/musings/personalized-photo-selection-with-vlms/index.md

 This is the most practical modern baseline.
 Extract image embeddings once, cache them, and train a small technical/aesthetic/personality-aware head over those features.

 #### Generic score + user residual
 This is the most important personalized formulation from a product perspective.
-A generic model gives broad quality, and a user-specific residual shifts rankings toward the user's actual taste.
+A generic model gives broad quality, and a user-specific residual shifts rankings toward the user’s actual taste.

 #### Pairwise personal reranker
-Collect labels from "A or B?", "keep/reject", or "best in burst" actions.
+Collect labels from “A or B?”, “keep/reject”, or “best in burst” actions.
 This is likely the best signal for a real curation interface because it matches the task more closely than asking users for scalar ratings.

 #### Metadata-aware personalization
 Add EXIF and workflow context as side information: camera, lens, focal length, ISO, film simulation, time, burst position, face count, and portrait/landscape category.
 For enthusiast users, this may be a major differentiator because public aesthetics datasets usually ignore this context.